zacharytyhacz/cfmg-discord-bot-talk/README.md

 - Scrape data from websites
 - So much more

-We are going to make a BASIC bot that can read when a user sends message `!bot` and then send back ``
+We are going to make a BASIC bot that can read when a user sends message `!doug` and then send back `give me your kidneys`

 <a id="step-2"></a>
 ## Step 2 - Setup Discord Developer Portal and Bot